-From 5 October 2021, product issuers and distributors (including financial advisers) of financial products need to comply with the new Design and Distribution Obligations (DDO).
+Product issuers and distributors (including financial advisers) of financial products must comply with the Design and Distribution Obligations (DDO) set out in the Corporations Act 2001.

-- The aim of DDO– why DDO was introduced and what does it seek to achieve.
+- The aim of DDO– what DDO seeks to achieve.

 - The Target Market Determination (TMD)– what is a TMD and how have OIG and its Investment Managers identified the appropriate investors for our funds?